ktaka-ccmp/ktaka.blog.ccmp.jp/2024/HTMX-FasAPI-Sign-in-with-Google/Readme.en.md

 These points are especially relevant for beginners like myself.

-## What I implemented
+## What I Implemented

-I implemented the web page below using FastAPI and HTMX.
+The webpage I recently developed using FastAPI and HTMX is shown in the Figure below.
-This page has a functionality to login using the "Sign-in with Google".
+This page integrates a 'Sign-in with Google' option, which enhances user experience and offers a secure login method.

 <!--
 <a href=""